sarathmarson/Masters-Thesis-/README.md

-# Masters-Thesis- Effects of Transfer Learning on Chess Piece Recognition
+# Master's Thesis:- Effects of Transfer Learning on Chess Piece Recognition

 This repository contains detailed overview of my master's thesis- 'Effects of Transfer Learning on Chess Piece Recognition'.